Citigroup lifts Lizhi Inc. [LIZI] price estimate. Who else is bullish?

 Citigroup have made an estimate for Lizhi Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on February 18, 2020.
 While these analysts kept the previous recommendation, Needham raised their target price to Buy.
 The new note on the price target was released on February 11, 2020, representing the official price target for Lizhi Inc. stock.

-Lizhi Inc. [LIZI] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 40.60.
-With this latest performance, LIZI shares gained by 32.99% in over the last four-week period, additionally sinking by -2.37% over the last 6 months – not to mention a drop of -53.09% in the past year of trading.
+Lizhi Inc. [LIZI] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 245.45.
+With this latest performance, LIZI shares gained by 190.82% in over the last four-week period, additionally plugging by 115.09% over the last 6 months – not to mention a rise of 8.37% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Lizhi Inc. [LIZI] shares currently have an operating margin of -12.01 and a Gross Margin at +22.91.
 Lizhi Inc.’s Net Margin is presently recorded at -11.26.